remipassmoilesel/heydjoe/README.md

 ## Functionnalities:
 * Text chat between two or multiple users
-* Collaborative editing between multiple users
+* Collaborative text editing between multiple users
 * Videoconference between two or multiple users
 * Screen sharing from one to another user, or to multiple users